 Six months later, Ann falls and breaks her hip.
 She’s rushed to the hospital.
 Her doctors tell Jeanne that surgery for the broken hip is not an option, as Ann is 83 years old and has been diagnosed with dementia, which is often precipitated by physical trauma such as a fall.

-The hospital stay runs $10,000 a day and is covered by Medicare.
+The hospital stay runs more than $10,000 a day and is covered by Medicare.
 After three days, Ann is discharged and is sent to a rehabilitation facility.
 At this point, Medicare covers all expenses for up to thirty days.
 Then it restricts payment to $900 per day, but only so long as Ann has not “plateaued.”
 This means that Ann has to continue to get better for Medicare to continue paying.
 If she reaches a plateau, Medicare stops covering expenses.

 There’s yet another restriction: no matter what the circumstances, Medicare will only pay for 100 days of rehab a year.
 The clock on this is reset every January 1st.